EpfeiferNutri/PrediRes/README.md

 * Used to dereplicate redundant sequences (to define vOTUs) using a network approach, and a species definition of 95% ANI over 85% AF.
 Details are listed in the Methods part under * Clustering viral contigs into viral Operational Taxonomical Units (vOTUs).
 The multifasta sequence file, blastn and anicalc.py (from CheckV) are required.

 **multimer_resolution_mummer.R**
 * This script is used to detect and solve concatemeric sequences.
-It requires input from blastn, and a MUMmer 4.0 comparison to detect tandem repeats.
+It requires the output from a blastn (all vs all) comparison, and a subsequent MUMmer 4.0 analysis to detect tandem repeats.